 Owing to the negligence of the defendant’s servant either at their Singida post office or at one of their post offices at Dar es Salaam ‘four thousand’ read ‘forty thousand’.

 Upon receipt of the wrongly worded telegram, GALCO dispatched the first consignment of twelve thousand corrugated iron sheets to the plaintiffs.

 In turn, the plaintiffs were forced to transport back to GALCO the excess amount of corrugated iron sheets at a cost of shs 39,200/= which amount they were claiming from the defendants.

-Sections 73(b) and 117 of the Act which provided that the defendant corporation shall not incur any liability by the reason, inter alia, of any delay in the transmission of any telegram or by reason of any error in, omission from or non-delivery, or misdelivery of any telegram.
+Sections 73(b) and 117 of the Act provided that the defendant corporation shall not incur any liability by the reason, inter alia, of any delay in the transmission of any telegram or by reason of any error in, omission from, or non-delivery, or misdelivery of any telegram.

 The Counsel for the plaintiffs contended that the statutory provision was not intended to cover all types of errors.